J-Diggins/DataPreprocessingTool/README.md

 ### Change Log

 01/09/2025 - Moved the pilot select options into the select folder area, to force a choice before folder selection, to ensure pilot selection remains accurate

+02/09/2025 - Removed redundant code.
+Created a helper function to streamline iterating over .csv files

+### To Do
+- Move to a better UI
+- Speed up the initial loading of the folder location
+- Further minor changes to code to improve efficiency